-Relevant Magazine reports that Covenant Church in Carrollton, Texas chose to donate the funds they normally spend on advertising for their Easter service to families who were in need.
+Relevant Magazine reported that Covenant Church in Carrollton, Texas chose to donate the funds they normally spend on advertising for their Easter service to families who were in need.
 The money the church gave to families who were unable to pay their medical bills totalled $10,551,618.

 Stephen Hayes, who pastors Covenant Church, knows what it’s like to be buried under medical bills.
 After he was hit by a car at the age of 17 and spent 12 days in the ICU, his family struggled to pay off his medical bills--until his church family stepped in to help.